Quick Take

 According to the Florida Fish and Wildlife Conservation Commission, they state that “Alligators are opportunistic feeders.
 Their diets include prey species that are abundant and easily accessible.”

 Alligators like to feast on fish, snakes, turtles, deer, Florida panthers, black bears, and even small alligators.
-Had this alligator been alerted sooner to this deer’s presence, he would have had the strength to be able to take her down.
+Had this alligator been alerted sooner to the deer’s presence, it would have had the strength to take her down.